 Hana left her hospitality job and started teaching in 2013.
 Since then she has never looked back and has fallen in love with her career in education.
-She has been teaching English and Indonesian to foreign speakers for over five years.
+She has been teaching English and Indonesian to foreign speakers for over seven years.
 She began her teaching career whilst working with children in her church and by joining an Indonesian language school in Ubud.
 She holds a Bachelor of Education in English Education from Mahasaraswati University and a master’s degree from Undiksha Education University.
 When not working, Hana loves outdoor activities such as hiking, cycling, camping, and jogging.

 Ade Arieska Dewi